 We generally focus on investment opportunities that have demonstrated stability in their revenues and EBITDA.
 We also generally make investments that demonstrate a historical as well as projected ability to generate cash flow sufficient to service the contemplated leverage.
-Targeted investments typically possess multiple sources of cash flow that are not dependent upon a single product, customer, geography, regulation, or technology.
+Targeted investments typically rely upon multiple sources of cash flow and do not depend upon a single product, customer, geography, regulation, or technology.